Jaskowicz1/fdr-remake/README.md

 #### Powered by [rconpp](https://github.com/Jaskowicz1/rconpp)

+### Features

+- Support for all commands.
+- Achievements still enabled when installed.
+- Talk to Discord from Factorio and vice versa.

 ---

 ## Requirements

 - [D++](https://github.com/brainboxdotcc/DPP/) (10.0.29 or higher).
 - A Factorio Server.
-- A Discord Bot with the `Message Content` intent on.
+- A Discord Bot with the `Message Content` and the `Server Members` intent on.
 - A channel for messages.
 - RCON enabled on the Factorio server (Add `--rcon-port <port (recommend: 27015)> --rcon-password <password>` to the arguments when running the server).